 I find this to be much simpler than dealing with RunAs accounts, and it appears to be a more secure solution as well.
 I welcome any feedback on this approach, or for my Management Pack Addendum.

-I have included my SQL RunAs Addendum MP’s to be available below:
+I have included my SQL RunAs Addendum MP available below:

 Here are the actual SQL scripts if you prefer to run these manually or have automation already in place: